natedillon/dotfiles/README.md

 ## Extras

+### Terminal Settings

 I've also included my OS X Terminal app settings (mostly for my personal use).
-To use the settings, import the "Nate.terminal" file in the Terminal app preferences, under the settings tab.
+To use the settings, go to the "Settings" tab in the preferences for the Terminal app, then import the "Nate.terminal" file (located in the "extras" folder).

 ## Credits